 “The provider of the electronic communications service may process electronic communications data solely for the provision of an explicitly requested service, for purely individual usage, only for the duration necessary for that purpose and without the consent of all users only where such requested processing does not adversely affect the fundamental rights and interests of another user or users.“

-This position seems confirmed also in relation to communications for direct marketing purposes whose provision of the ePrivacy regulation refers to the need of a prior consent, only providing for the “soft spam exemption” and without mentioning the possibility to rely on the legitimate interest which on the contrary is expressly provided by the GDPR.
+This position seems also confirmed concerning communications for direct marketing purposes whose provision of the ePrivacy Regulation refers to the need of prior consent, only providing for the “soft spam exemption” and without mentioning the possibility to rely on the legitimate interest which on the contrary is expressly granted by the GDPR.

-Likewise any interception of electronic communications, also by means of wireless networks and for traffic analytics, shall occur with the prior consent of the relevant individuals.
+Likewise, any interception of electronic communications, also through wireless networks and for traffic analytics, shall occur with the prior consent of the relevant individuals.

 Cookie walls and banners are banned

 - in compliance with the principle of privacy by default, the default settings of the browser or software to be used to control cookies shall be set so that the storing of information on the terminal equipment by third parties is prohibited.
-This might have a massive negative effective on all the applications aimed at tracking users’ behaviour on the Internet and
+This might have a massive negative effect on all the applications aimed at tracking users’ behavior on the Internet, and

-- users shall be given sufficient granular options as to the categories of consent to be given in order to have a better control on them.
+- users shall be given sufficient granular options as to the categories of consent to be given to have better control over them.

 No consent is required for cookies that are technically necessary for measuring the reach of an information society service requested by the user provided that such measurement is carried out by the provider or on behalf of the provider and